-As of December 31, 2019, we only had one member on our Nominating and Corporate Governance Committee, who is independent.
-All members of the Nominating and Corporate Governance Committee in 2019 were independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee held three meeting in 2019.
-Specific responsibilities of the Nominating and Corporate Governance committee include:
+As of December 31, 2020, we had two members on our Nominating and Governance Committee, both of whom are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
+The Nominating and Governance Committee acted by written consent in lieu of holding meetings four times during 2020.
+Specific responsibilities of the Nominating and Governance Committee include:

-- identifying, evaluating and selecting, or recommending that the board of directors approve, nominees for election to the board of directors; - evaluating the performance of the board of directors and of individual directors; - considering and making recommendations to the board of directors regarding the composition of the committees of the board of directors;
+• identifying, evaluating and selecting, or recommending that the board of directors approve, nominees for election to the board of directors;

-- reviewing developments in corporate governance practices; - evaluating the adequacy of corporate governance practices and reporting; - reviewing management succession plans; - developing and making recommendations to the board of directors regarding corporate governance guidelines and matters; and - overseeing an annual evaluation of the board of directors' performance.
+- evaluating the performance of the board of directors and of individual directors; - considering and making recommendations to the board of directors regarding the composition of the committees of the board of directors; - reviewing developments in corporate governance practices; - evaluating the adequacy of corporate governance practices and reporting; - reviewing management succession plans; - developing and making recommendations to the board of directors regarding corporate governance guidelines and matters; and - overseeing an annual evaluation of the board of directors' performance.

-The Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
-The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of our stockholders.
-However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
-Candidates for director nominees are reviewed in the context of the current composition of the board of directors, the operating requirements of the company and the long-term interests of stockholders.
-In conducting this assessment, the Nominating and Corporate Governance Committee retains and Corporate Governance Committee typically considers diversity, age, skills and such other factors as it deems appropriate, given the current needs of the board and the company, to maintain a balance of knowledge, experience and capability.
+The Nominating and Governance Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
+The Nominating and Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of our stockholders.
+However, the Nominating and Governance Committee retains the right to modify these qualifications from time to time.
+Candidates for director nominees are reviewed in the context of the current composition of the board of directors, the operating requirements of the Company and the long-term interests of stockholders.
+In conducting this assessment, the Nominating and Governance Committee typically considers diversity, age, skills and such other factors as it deems appropriate, given the current needs of the board and the Company, to maintain a balance of knowledge, experience and capability.
+Recently, in recruiting and nominating candidates for our board of directors, our Nominating and Governance Committee has focused on increasing diversity overall, considering, among other factors, gender, race, nationality, country of origin, and cultural diversity of potential director nominees.

-In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews these directors' overall service to Vaxart during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
+In the case of incumbent directors whose terms of office are set to expire, the Nominating and Governance Committee reviews these directors' overall service to Vaxart during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
 The committee also takes into account the results of the board of directors' self-evaluation, conducted annually on a group and individual basis.
-In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
-The Nominating and Corporate Governance Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
-The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the board of directors.
-The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the board by majority vote.
+In the case of new director candidates, the Nominating and Governance Committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
+The Nominating and Governance Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
+The Nominating and Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the board of directors.
+The Nominating and Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the board by majority vote.